-Enabling Payment Methods for the Order Form
+Enabling Payment Methods on the Order Form

-The next step is to enable PayPal and Stripe payments for the order form.
+Now we’ll enable PayPal and Stripe payments for the order form.

 You should first navigate to Payments » PayPal Standard in the WPForms form builder.
 Once there, you should check the ‘Enable PayPal Standard payments’ box in the right panel.

 After that, you should fill in the rest of the fields.
-Type in your PayPal email address and place the account in Production mode.
+Type in your PayPal email address and place the account in ‘Production’ mode.
 You also need to configure whether users need to supply a shipping address.

-After that, you need to scroll down to the Enable Conditional Logic option and toggle it to the ON position.
+After that, you need to scroll down to the ‘Enable Conditional Logic’ option and toggle it to the ON position.
 This will reveal more settings.

-You should set the rule to Process the charge if the Payment Method is PayPal.
+You should set the rule to ‘Process the charge if the Payment Method is PayPal’.

 Next, you need to click on the Stripe section of the Payments tab and then check the ‘Enable Stripe payments’ box.

 You can add a payments description and opt to email a receipt if you wish.
-After that, you need to switch the Enable Conditional Logic toggle to the on position so that you can create a rule for this payment option.
+After that, you need to switch the ‘Enable Conditional Logic’ toggle to the ON position so that you can create a rule for this payment option.

-You need to configure the rule to read Process this charge if the Payment Method is Credit Card.
+You need to configure the rule so that it reads ‘Process this charge if the Payment Method is Credit Card’.

-Once you are done, you need to click on the Save button at the top and exit the form builder.
+Once you are done, you need to click on the ‘Save’ button at the top and exit the form builder.

 Adding the Order Form to Your WordPress Site